AnishTalluri/Project-SlugShield/README.md

 ---

 ## Contributing
-- Branch: work off `arp-backend-integration` and open PRs.
+- Use feature branches and open PRs.
-- Keep README concise; defer deep explanations to the docs.
+- Keep this README lean; add details to `docs/`.